Enderdodo974/hadron-assembler/README.md

 ## Examples

-The script folder contains some example programs written in HASM.
+The [tests] folder contains some example programs written in HASM.
 Here's a Hello World program:

 ### Source code